griffio/griffio.github.io/_posts/2016-02-03-Remote-First-Culture.md

 summary: Remote First Culture - What it does
 ---

-Remote First is a transformational culture that assumes communication will never be completely synchronous.
+**Remote First is a transformational culture** that assumes communication will never be completely synchronous.

 It makes the assumption that team members cannot all be desk-bound and in proximity even with [the benefits of poly skilled co-located project teams](http://spin.atomicobject.com/2011/08/11/the-benefits-of-poly-skilled-co-located-project-teams/).

 When the amount of people communicating exceeds the limits of being in synchronous contact, even when people are located on the same floor of a building, then some sort of distributed communication is happening and paying [the micro-service premium](http://martinfowler.com/bliki/MicroservicePremium.html).

-Remote first is the way to describe intentionally how people work when they are near each other, across floors, other locations or at home.
+Remote First is the way to describe intentionally how people work when they are near each other, across floors, other locations or at home.

 Imagine a new client/customer is launching; emails sent, login access released - action stations.
 Anyone with a vested interest or need to know should be available on demand - project managers, client managers, infrastructure folks to monitor performance.